psi4/psi4/doc/sphinxman/source/external.rst

 ===================

-The latest version of the |PSIfour| program package may be obtained at `www.psicode.org <http://www.psicode.org>`_.
-The package is available as a binary for Linux (:ref:`Installing from Binary <sec:conda>`) or as source code (zipped archive or git repository from `www.github.com/psi4/psi4
+The latest version of the |PSIfour| program package may be obtained at `psicode.org <http://psicode.org>`_.
+The package is available as a binary for Linux, macOS, or Windows Subsystem for Linux (:ref:`Installing from Binary <sec:conda>`) or as source code (zipped archive or git repository from `https://github.com/psi4/psi4
 <http://www.github.com/psi4/psi4>`_).